Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: Surrogate Model Analysis

-Deep Graph Convolutional Neural Networks are frequently used as NAS predictors \citep{Friede2019AVG,wen2019neural,ning2020generic, dwivedi2020benchmarking}.
-In particular, we choose the GIN since several works have found that it performs well on many benchmark datasets~\citep{Errica2020A,hu2020ogb}.
-We use the publicly available implementation from the Open Graph Benchmark~\citep{hu2020ogb}.
-This implementation uses virtual nodes (additional nodes which are connected to all nodes in the graph) to boost performance as well as generalization and consistently achieves good performance on their public leaderboards.
-Other GNNs from~\citet{Errica2020A}, such as DGCNN and DiffPool, performed worse in our initial experiments and are therefore not considered.
+The GIN implementation on the Open Graph Benchmark (OGB)~\citep{hu2020ogb} uses virtual nodes (additional nodes which are connected to all nodes in the graph) to boost performance as well as generalization and consistently achieves good performance on their public leaderboards.
+Other GNNs from~\cite{Errica2020A}, such as DGCNN and DiffPool, performed worse in our initial experiments and are therefore not considered.

-Following recent work in Predictor-based NAS~\citep{ning2020generic, Xu2019RNASAR}, we use a per batch ranking loss, because the ranking of an architecture is equally important to an accurate prediction of the validation accuracy in a NAS setting.
+Following recent work in Predictor-based NAS~\citep{ning2020generic, Xu2019RNASAR}, we use a per batch ranking loss because the ranking of an architecture is equally important to an accurate prediction of the validation accuracy in a NAS setting.
 We use the ranking loss formulation by GATES~\citep{ning2020generic} which is a hinge pair-wise ranking loss with margin m=0.1.

-We compare the GIN to a large variety of regression models commonly used in Machine Learning.
-We evaluate Random Forests (RF) and Support Vector Regression (SVR) using implementations from~\citet{pedregosa2011scikit}.
-In addition, we compare with the tree-based gradient boosting methods XGBoost~\citep{chen2016xgboost} and LGBoost~\citep{NIPS2017_6907}, which have recently been used for predictor-based NAS~\citep{luo2020neural}.